 IAC employees in the U.S. can elect to participate in a retirement savings program, the IAC Inc. Retirement Savings Plan (the "IAC Plan"), that qualifies under Section 401(k) of the Internal Revenue Code.
 Under the IAC Plan, participating employees may contribute up to 50% of their eligible compensation, but not more than statutory limits.
-The Company matches 100% of the first 10% of an employee's contribution, subject to IRS limits on the Company's matching contribution maximum, that a participant contributes to the IAC Plan, except for Dotdash Meredith and Angi Inc. Dotdash Meredith matches 100% of the first 5% of employee contributions for employees who were previously under the Meredith Savings and Investment Plan (the "Meredith Plan") described below and Angi Inc. matches fifty cents for each dollar a participant contributions to \$10,000 per participant on an annual basis.
-Matching contributions to the IAC Plan limits Company matching contributions to \$10,000 per participant on an annual basis.
+The Company matches 100% of the first 10% of an employee's contribution, subject to IRS limits on the Company's matching contribution maximum, that a participant contributes to the IAC Plan, except for Dotdash Meredith and Angi Inc. Dotdash Meredith matches 100% of the first 5% of employee contributions for employees who were previously under the Meredith Savings and Investment Plan (the "Meredith Plan") described below and Angi Inc. matches fifty cents for each dollar a participant contributes in the IAC Plan, with a maximum contribution of 3% of a participant's eligible compensation.
+The IAC Plan limits Company matching contributions to \$10,000 per participant on an annual basis.
 Matching contributions to the IAC Plan for the years ended December 31, 2023, 2022 and 2021 were \$36.1 million, \$25.6 million and \$22.0 million, respectively.
 Matching contributions are invested in the same manner as each participant's voluntary contributions in the investment options provided under the IAC Plan.
-An investment option in the IAC Plan is IAC common stock, but neither participant nor matching contributions are required to be invested in IAC Plan.
+An investment option in the IAC Plan is IAC common stock, but neither participant nor matching contributions are required to be invested in IAC common stock.
+The increase in matching contributions in 2023 is the result of the Meredith Plan merger with additional employees covered by the IAC Plan.
 The increase in matching contributions in 2022 is due primarily to an increase in employee contributions.